codebatine/bestCoastEducation/README.md

 ## Description

-A Proof-of-Conceppt application as part of a JavaSccript course.
-To make an application with javascript that lists courses, shows details about courses, offers register/sign in.
+A Proof-of-Conceppt application as part of a JavaSccript and Typescript course.
+To make an application that lists courses, shows details about courses, offers register/sign in.
 And a second application to add, edit and delete courses.
 Also a display of what courses registered users have booked.

 ![Best Coast Education](/content/img/bestCoastEducation.png)